MinghuiChen43/awesome-deep-phenomena/README.md

   - Aditi Raghunathan, Sang Michael Xie, Fanny Yang, John Duchi, Percy Liang. *ICML 2020*
   - Digest: In this work, we precisely characterize the effect of augmentation on the standard error in linear regression when the optimal linear predictor has zero standard and robust error.

+- A Bayes-Optimal View on Adversarial Examples. [[paper]](https://arxiv.org/abs/2002.08859)
+  - Eitan Richardson, Yair Weiss.
+  - Digest: In this paper, we argue for examining adversarial examples from the perspective of Bayes-Optimal classification.
+We construct realistic image datasets for which the Bayes-Optimal classifier can be efficiently computed and derive analytic conditions on the distributions so that the optimal classifier is either robust or vulnerable.

 - CEB Improves Model Robustness. [[paper]](https://arxiv.org/abs/2002.05380)
   - Ian Fischer, Alexander A. Alemi.
   - Digest: We demonstrate that the Conditional Entropy Bottleneck (CEB) can improve model robustness.
 CEB is an easy strategy to implement and works in tandem with data augmentation procedures.
 We report results of a large scale adversarial robustness study on CIFAR-10, as well as the ImageNet-C Common Corruptions Benchmark, ImageNet-A, and PGD attacks.